 This program is for:

-Aspiring Black individuals who want to organize Black communities and fight for Black liberation.
+Black individuals aspiring to organize Black communities and fight for Black liberation.
 This program is ideal for those who want to develop the political analysis and fundamental organizing skills to center Black issues in our state.

 Through this program, participants will be able to: